thoughtspot/thoughtspot.github.io/_admin/ts-cloud/authentication-integration.md

 By default, [local authentication]({{ site.baseurl }}/admin/ts-cloud/authentication-local.html) is enabled.
 Use this article to learn how to configure a SAML integration with an external IdP.
 To configure SAML in an embedded environment, refer to [SAML SSO authentication](https://developers.thoughtspot.com/docs/?pageid=saml-sso){: target="_blank"}.

+### SAML authentication with multiple IDPs
+You may have multiple groups of users who need to log into ThoughtSpot but are managed by separate IDPs.
+You can configure SAML SSO login for more than one Identity Provider.
+To configure this, [contact ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html).

 ## About SAML authentication
 The SAML SSO authentication involves several entities and components.